 The climate change effort is becoming a multi-trillion industry.
-In such a landscape characterised by a multitude of different projects it is difficult to discern what is truly going to carry the greatest benefit in the fight for our planet.
+In such a landscape characterized by a multitude of different projects it is difficult to discern what is truly going to carry the greatest benefit in the fight for our planet.

 The conference brought together almost 70 stakeholders in the area of genetic resources conservation spanning three domains: plants, animals and forests.
 Whilst complex, their work boils down to preserving biodiversity and ensuring food security for generations to come.
 This is particularly salient in the age of climate change.
 Many species we currently grow and harvest or plant to establish new forest habitats may not be resilient to the changing ambient temperatures or precipitation.
-Therefore, we need to model these changes, predict the nature of future ecosystems and match them with appropriate plant varieties so that our conservation efforts now do not prove futile when their fruits are most needed.
+Therefore, we need to model these changes, predict the nature of future ecosystems and match them with appropriate plant varieties.
+This way, our conservation efforts now do not prove futile when their fruits are most needed.
 We also need to store these varieties in safe vaults in case of natural catastrophes or war.

-The four day long conference was challenging because of the complexity of the subject matter and fast-paced workshops and discussions.
+The four-day long conference was challenging because of the complexity of the subject matter and fast-paced workshops and discussions.
 As a representative of a data science company with little background in genetic resources preservation, I was doing my best to catch up with my understanding of the issues to fully participate in the discussions.
 Of course I did not have much to offer in terms of the substantive matters of improving the coordination of the different domains, but I brought an outsider perspective, which was valued on multiple occasions.

 Crucially, however, I could offer and educate the participants about the potential data science, improved analytics and visualizations could bring to their work.
-It was not an easy task, because the participating organizations are generally under-resourced and cannot devote much attention to data related matters.
+It was not an easy task, because the participating organizations are generally under-resourced and cannot devote much attention to data-related matters.
 The resources they have are spent on doing the important conservation work.
-Still, I was very encouraged, because once the word got out about Appsilon’s AI for Good initiative amongst the participants, I was approached by different stakeholders with questions and interest.
+Still, I was very encouraged, because once the word got out about Appsilon’s Data for Good initiative amongst the participants, I was approached by different stakeholders with questions and interest.
 I was also granted the opportunity to provide a short presentation to the participants about our offer.

 Clearly, there exists significant demand for data science services in this community.
 I strongly believe it is representative of many such communities in the environmental sustainability and climate change areas.
 However, it is also clear that we are at an early stage of raising awareness amongst such actors about the potential data science could bring to their work.
 Most of the organizations require basic database maintenance services and support in interlinking the dispersed data to create reference points for information produced as part of conservation efforts.
-They rarely have the time to imagine more advanced applications of machine learning and artificial intelligence and need support in this area.
+They rarely have the time to imagine more advanced applications of machine learning or artificial intelligence and need support in this area.

-Straight out of the conference we started a project with one of the stakeholders.
+Straight out of the conference, we started a project with one of the stakeholders.
 Botanic Gardens Conservation International gathers, curates and disseminates plant resources data from all of the botanic gardens in the world.
 This allows researchers, conservationists and other organizations to better understand the global resources of plant genetic material, which allows for better planning of conservation efforts.
 We will help them with developing an automated validator for data input and clean their databases of inconsistent data such as repeated or incomplete entries.

 Whilst we are happy that we will get to contribute to the community at this early stage, we are very eager to engage in wider education efforts.
-Our goal is to build a global AI for Good movement, which is inclusive and welcoming of organizations in all areas of expertise.
-To this end we realised that such organizations require some basic understanding of the opportunities that are currently arising.
+Our goal is to build a global Data for Good movement, which is inclusive and welcoming of organizations in all areas of expertise.
+To this end, we realized that such organizations require some basic understanding of the opportunities that are currently arising.
 They need examples of how DS/ML/AI can be applied.
 Therefore, we are currently planning a webinar for the biodiversity community, which should help fill this gap and pave the way for new and exciting projects.

 Overall, I was inspired and humbled by the efforts and knowledge of all actors attending the conference.
 I was also very excited to see the demand and interest in data science services.
 I believe we gathered invaluable insights and I strongly encourage other data science practitioners to attend such domain specific conferences to network and better understand the practical reality of the fight for our planet.